StoneStepsInc/StoneStepsWebalizer/README.md

 default configuration file named `webalizer.conf` in the following directories, in this order:

-  * current directory,
+  * current directory
-  * the system directory (`/etc` on Unix or `c:\windows` on Windows),
+  * system configuration directory (`/etc` on Linux or `c:\windows` on Windows)
-  * the directory where the executable (`webalizer` or `webalizer.exe`) is located.
+  * the directory where the `webalizer` or `webalizer.exe` is located

-Alternatively, configuration files may be specified on the command line with the `-c` option.
-If the `-c` option is used, the default configuration file will not be processed.
+Custom configuration files may be specified on the command line with the `-c` option.
+Custom configuration files will be processed after the default configuration file, in the order they are encountered on the command line.

-In addition to the custom and default configuration files, other configuration files may be processed conditionally using the `Include` configuration parameter.
+The default configuration file and custom configuration files may include additional configuration files via the `Include` directive, which may contain an optional domain name as a condition.

 For example, the following configuration parameter will instruct Stone Steps Webalizer to read the configuration file called